-Please read the following information carefully.
-This privacy notice contains information about the information collected, stored and otherwise processed about you and the reasons for the processing.
+This is my Privacy Notice under the GDPR and it sets out to explain what information I collect about you, how it is used and shared and your rights regarding it.
+So, please read this Privacy Notice carefully.
+It contains information about the information collected, stored and otherwise processed about you and the reasons for the processing.
 It also tells you who I share this information with, the security mechanisms I have put in place to protect your data and how to contact me in the event you need further information.